tastejs/todomvc/contributing.md

 ## Pull Request Guidelines

-- Develop in a topic branch (not `master`) and submit against the `examples` folder in the default `master` branch
+- Develop in a topic branch (not `master`) and submit against the `examples` folder in the default `master` branch.
-- Squash your commits
+- Squash your commits.
-- Write a convincing description of your PR and why we should land it
+- Write a convincing description of your PR and why we should land it and what the framework or library you are proposing does differently.

 ## Submitting a New App